Karunakaran Babu: Jomon Puthenpurackal v State of Kerala

+Actor assault case

-In the Dileep case, Justice K. Babu issued a directive for the Ernakulam District and Sessions Judge to provide copies of statements made during the fact-finding inquiry to the survivor.
+In the Dileep case, Justice Babu issued a directive for the Ernakulam District and Sessions Judge to provide copies of statements made during the fact-finding inquiry to the survivor.
 This directive came in response to a plea filed by the survivor alleging unauthorized access to a memory card containing visuals of the alleged assault.
 The court also ordered the sessions judge to conduct an inquiry into the alleged unauthorized access and leakage of the memory card's contents.